 The basic version is free, however, WP Smush offers 3 pricing models if you wish to upgrade.

-Hobbyist: At $6 per month, you get 1 website, all WP Smush pro features and unlimited image optimisation, live onboarding support, and WP Smush pro ticket support.
+Smush pro only: At USD 6 per month, you get 1 website, all WP Smush pro features and unlimited image optimisation, live onboarding support, and WP Smush pro ticket support.

-Professional: At $9 per month, you get 1 website, all WP Smush pro features, unlimited image optimisation, live onboarding support, and 24/7 WP Smush pro live support.
+Performance & Uptime Pack: At USD 7.5 per month, you get 1 website, all WP Smush pro features, unlimited image optimisation, live onboarding support, and 24/7 WP Smush pro live support.
 Moreover, you get access to Hummingbird pro and Uptime monitor.

-WPMU DEV Membership: At $19 per month, you get all you get in the professional plan plus access to Additional Platform Benefits, such as SEO & Marketing Pack, Security & Backups Pack and much more.
+WPMU DEV Membership: At USD 15.83 per month, you get all you get in the professional plan plus access to Additional Platform Benefits, such as SEO & Marketing Pack, Security & Backups Pack and much more.

 WP Smush offers unlimited image compression with a free version, which makes it a compelling option.
 WP Smush’s easy to use features makes it a perfect pick for beginners or hobby bloggers.